IHE/ITI.BasicAudit/input/pagecontent/volume-1.md

 #### 1:52.1.1.1 Audit Creator

-The Audit Creator shall detect the defined auditable events, and record a complaint AuditEvent as defined.
+The Audit Creator shall detect the defined auditable events and record a complaint AuditEvent as defined.
 The Audit Creator shall be grouped with an **ATNA Secure Application** or **ATNA Secure Node** with support for **ATNA ATX:FHIR Feed Option** [defined in RESTful ATNA Supplement](https://www.ihe.net/uploadedFiles/Documents/ITI/IHE_ITI_Suppl_RESTful-ATNA.pdf) for the recording of the compliant AuditEvent to the Audit Record Repository.

 #### 1:52.1.1.2 Audit Consumer